 laboratories that can be used to develop systems and programmes, including database management systems such as MySQL, to name but a few.

 Our embedded systems laboratories are used to develop real-time systems, such as specialist hardware training and development resources, and industrial-standard software development and simulation tools.
 These include microcontroller software and robotics design and development, to name but a few.

 Students on SAP-certified courses in Enterprise Systems will have access to the University’s unique SAP Lab, providing an inspirational research and development space for you to use for creative thinking and design.

 Our successful development of forensic computing has led to a specialist forensics laboratory that is fully equipped with essential hardware and software for this sensitive area of study.
 The laboratory includes high-spec PC’s with built-in multi interface Tableau write blockers, EnCase and FTK computer forensic software and steganography detection and analysis software, to name but a few.

-Ash Mahmood is the Programme Leader for a group of postgraduate courses in the School Computing and Digital Technology.
+Ash Mahmood has been the Programme Leader for a group of postgraduate courses in the School of Computing and Digital Technology.